AnasSajan/Paidy_DE_Assignment/README.md

   ```*/2 * * * * /Users/anassajan/.pyenv/shims/python3 /Users/anassajan/desktop/Paidy_DE_Assignment/app/preprocessing.py 1>> /Users/anassajan/desktop/Paidy_DE_Assignment/log/log.txt 2>> /Users/anassajan/desktop/Paidy_DE_Assignment/log/error.txt```

 *Point the path of the output file to the log folder in the root directory.
-This would log all the information and error messsages in to the files in the path.*
+This would log all the information and error messsages into the files inside the path.*
 *For the sake of this assignment, we could make it run every two minutes so that we dont have to wait for a long time for the results.*

 - Remove the cron file after the job succeeds